hraban/YABFD/README.txt

 ==Usage==

-  All the configuration options are explained in the yabfd.conf.default file.
+  All the configuration options are explained in the yabfd.conf.example file.
 The usage options are explained in the help message yielded by running yabfd with the --help option.